-In fact, there are some jobs in further education, across administrative assistant, officer and technician categories, that could be perfect for you.
+In fact, there are some jobs in further education, across Administrator / Coordinator/ Assistant Jobs, officer and technician categories, that could be perfect for you.
 Here are five of the further education roles you might not have thought to consider and why they might suit you perfectly.

 There are times when we all need help with money management.
 And perhaps nobody needs it more than students.
 With fees increasing and grants and funding falling at a drastic rate, students are having more difficulty than ever when it comes to keeping track of their finances.

 Student Finance & Advice Officers provide students with all the information and resources they need to make sure they safely navigate the financial landscape.
 Since students are thrust into handling very large amounts of money with little to no experience, financial support is extremely important to them at this time.

 Ideal for those with a background in Finance, accounting, admin, mathematics.
 A strong understanding of how to deal with money is obviously a requirement.
 If you are thinking of moving into a role that lets you use your financial skills to help others, on a personal rather than corporate level, this is the position for you.

 Marketing may not be the first thing you think about when you think about college jobs, but further education institutions need marketing departments to survive.
 In the current paid education model, marketing departments are more important than ever.